thosgood/this-weeks-finds/markdown/251-300/week291.md

 Next: there's an incredibly cool relationship between the Mandelbrot set and all the Julia sets.
 Somehow somebody neglected to tell me about it when I was first learning about fractals.
 They ought to be sued!
-I just learned about it from Jesse McKeown over at the *n*-Category Café, and I want some good references on it.
+I just learned about it from Jesse McKeown over at the $n$-Category Café, and I want some good references on it.
 I don't understand it as well as I'd like!
 But I can show it to you.